Article

 In the real estate industry, the lifeblood of any investment project is capital.
-In an era when real estate investment is at an all-time high, it’s important for investment funds to be able to stand out to their potential investor pool.
-One such differentiator lies within a key question that most savvy investors ask of any structure before they invest: “What are the tax consequences?”
+That’s why it’s important for investment funds to be able to stand out to their potential investor pool.

 A REIT is a type of tax entity, organized as a corporation or trust, that owns income-producing real property.
 They can range from single-asset entities to well-diversified portfolio entities and can hold a wide variety of property types; anything from apartment buildings to skyscrapers to commercial retail stores, and everything in between.

-Most REITs shares are listed and traded publicly on major stock exchanges and offer a number of benefits to investors.
+Most REITs shares are listed and traded publicly on major stock exchanges and offer several benefits to investors.
 REITs are taxed as a corporation, but are also afforded some of the benefits of a flow through entity.
-In their simplest tax form, a REIT functions like a hybrid of the two and provides the best of both worlds.
+In their simplest tax form, a REIT functions like a hybrid of the two.

 One of the biggest downfalls of a corporation is the double taxation of earnings.
 Income tax is paid at the corporate level when earned and then tax is paid again on the dividends distributed to the shareholders.